sem CLI Reference#

 Once you connect to an organization, you do not need to execute sem connect

-for connecting to that organization again – you can connect to any
+to connect to the organization again – you can connect to any

 organization that you are already a member of using the sem context